jkibele/benthic_photo_survey/README.txt

-Check out the documentation.
-It should be installed in ./docs/build/html/ relative to the location of this README file.
-Start with index.html.
+Check out the documentation over at http://pythonhosted.org/BenthicPhotoSurvey/  Or, if you've installed benthic photo survey, the documentation shoud be installed in ./docs/build/html/index.html relative to the location of this README file.